 If you invest in 10-year US Treasuries, 10 years from now you will very likely have made money by simply holding them the entire time.

-Short selling is much more of a trading concept than an investing concept.
+Short selling is much more of a short-term trading concept than an investing concept.
 It’s common for people to “buy and hold” assets over the course of years, but much less common to hold shorts for long durations.
 Down moves and sell-offs in equity markets tend to be sharper than up moves (“escalator ride up, elevator ride down”) making short selling more of a pure trading concept.

 The Mechanics of Short Selling